-- 10. Eiders are bivalve eating diving ducks feeding on cockles and mussels.
-From the SPA citation (1991) Morecambe Bay supported 4,800 eiders when it was designated.
-BTO annual peak data (Table 1) shows a 5 year peak mean of 5886, with some recent years recording over six thousand. - 11.
+6. Eiders are bivalve eating diving ducks feeding on cockles and mussels.
+From the SPA citation

+- (1991) Morecambe Bay supported 4,800 eiders when it was designated.
+BTO annual peak data (Table 3) shows a 5 year peak mean of 5886, with some recent years recording over six thousand. - 7.
 Therefore the number of eiders in Morecambe Bay is above acceptable conservation limits despite the low density of cockles since 2008-9.
 Therefore cockles should not be assumed to have comprised a major part of the eider diet in the last 7 years.
-Eiders cannot have been reliant or dependent on cockle for that period. - 12.
-The size of cockles is also relevant.
-Although eiders will eat all sizes they generally favour smaller cockles.
-Heavy shells as now found at Leven are not first choice because they are less efficient to digest.
+Eiders cannot have been reliant or dependent on cockle for that period. - 8.
+Despite the above as tables 1 and 2 show there is a plentiful resource of cockle for eiders to utilise around the Bay which will not be fished.
+There are also abundant sources of mussels on the Bay's skears for eider feeding.